 Most modules are assessed by a combination of examination and coursework.
 There is a variety of coursework helping you develop your employability skills through the use of IT, preparing written reports, and giving presentations.

-The Trading Room will add a new experiential dimension to the accounting and finance courses, allowing simulation of share dealing and decision making incorporating theory and practice.Through the simulations, you will experience the dynamic and exciting environment of real-time trading in the classroom.
+The Trading Room add an experiential dimension to the accounting and finance courses, allowing simulation of share dealing and decision making incorporating theory and practice.Through the simulations, you will experience the dynamic and exciting environment of real-time trading in the classroom.
 You will learn and experience firsthand the complex strategies associated with buying and selling, understand the volatility and fluctuations of the market and the uncertainty of risk.
 You will be able to assess your individual performance and compete against fellow students.
 This will give you a range of skills and tools to take into the workplace, ready for a successful career.

 Many of our staff are professionally qualified accountants and financial planning professionals who have a wealth of experience in teaching accounting and finance at all levels, including preparation for the examinations of professional accounting bodies.
 Many of our accounting lecturers are members of our Business Accountability and Responsibility Centre (BARC).